Skip to content

 9. Reduced price tickets, not to exceed two per game, for individual football and basketball home games, subject to availability of unsold seats.

-10. Listing in the University directory.
+10. Listing in the university directory.

 12. Use of office and laboratory facilities, but only to the extent such facilities can be made available by the cognizant department chairperson or dean within the limits of approved space allocations to the department or college.